- Medicare premiums and deductibles have increased across the various plans.

 - Changes have been made to Medicare coverage to respond to COVID-19.

 Sifting through the annual changes to Medicare programs and costs is not easy.
-Most premiums and deductibles will cost you more this year than last, and new enrollees won’t have access to some older plans.
+Some premiums and deductibles will cost more this year than last, and new enrollees won’t have access to some older plans.

-On the plus side, federal policymakers have adjusted coverage to allow comprehensive, affordable coverage when it comes to the 2019 novel coronavirus and COVID-19 the illness it causes.
+On the plus side, federal policymakers have adjusted coverage to allow comprehensive, affordable coverage due to the coronavirus (COVID-19).